samvrlewis/machine-learning-coursera/notes/week-1.md

 - Batch gradient descent: uses all of the training samples (ie error for all of them)
 - Gradient descent scales better to large problems than the 'normal equation' (direct solution) approach

-## Extensions

-- Don't need iterative process
-- Have more number of features